 A recent commenter asked for some advice on buying used guns.
-At one point I was frequenting about a dozen gun shows a year, with almost weekly trips to pawn shops, gun shops, secondhand stores, etc. in search of the elusive bargain.
+At one point I was frequenting about a dozen gun shows a year, with almost weekly trips to pawn shops, gun shops, secondhand stores in search of the elusive bargain.

-I bought and sold close to 30 firearms (all but three were used) in a four-year period, bracketed by the beginning of gainful employment and at the end in marriage.
+I’ve bought and sold close to 30 firearms (all but three were used) in a four-year period, bracketed by the beginning of gainful employment and at the end in marriage.
 What follows are some general tips on what I look for, with the benefit of hindsight, money under the bridge and years of wisdom.

 1. You get what you pay for

 Take the new price and deduct whatever premium you attach to “new.”
-On a brand new rifle from a gun dealer that costs $500, I’m prepared to pay a $50 premium over used for box fresh.
-In other words, I won’t pay a penny more than $450 for a pre-owned version of the same gun.
-Your premium may vary.
+On a brand new rifle from a gun dealer that costs $750, I’m prepared to pay a $100 premium over used for box fresh.
+In other words, I won’t pay a penny more than $650 for a pre-owned version of the same gun.
+Your premium and standards may vary.

-While there are plenty of books listing used gun prices, a gun is worth whatever someone will pay for it.
+While there are plenty of books listing used gun prices, in the end, a gun is worth whatever someone will pay for it.
 The only reliable source for actual gun values are completed sales (check gunbroker.com).
 Another excellent resource: specialty forums.
 Join.
 Ask.
 Otherwise, it all comes down to this: what’s the gun worth to you?

-2. Stick to known commodities.
+2. Stick to known commodities

-Sticking with a common caliber also helps the resell potential.
+Sticking with a common caliber also helps the resale potential.
 You shouldn’t necessarily buy with the intent to resell, but doing so gives you more options down the road.
-This path also puts you in the fat middle of options as far as accessories and ammo.
+This path also puts you in the comfortable, fat middle of options as far as accessories and ammo.